freeamac/MacMedia/README.md

 Note that for multiple artists and composers, textual pieces will linking them together are not included in the above example.

+## Additional Notes

+* Up to 4 Additional Artists are supported
+* Up to 2 Classical Composers are supported